Should Marijuana Smokers Own Guns?

 Frequently Asked Questions

-What is the hypocrisy in gun laws regarding alcohol and cannabis?
+Why is there a perceived hypocrisy in gun laws concerning alcohol and cannabis?

-Yes, a federal court in Florida has ruled that the government cannot restrict medical marijuana patients from owning guns.
-This ruling challenges the federal prohibition, arguing that access to guns by these patients does not inherently pose a danger.
+A federal court in Florida ruled that the government cannot restrict medical marijuana patients from owning guns, finding that access to firearms by these patients does not inherently pose a danger.
+This ruling is part of a broader legal effort to challenge federal prohibitionist policies.

 Related News